 On checking the methods used by successful organizations, we can see that companies tend to measure their marketing efforts based on the generated pipeline.
 In order to measure the pipeline in various industries, the reps enter specific industry information into the leads or capture such information on the landing pages.
 With this, one can also check the lead history report to identify all opportunities.

 2. Capture more and more leads

 Once if a proper lead management process in place, it is important to collect more and more leads to generate potential business.
+Salesforce dominates the CRM software market with a 23.8% share.
 Using Salesforce CRM, there are plenty of options to get leads into your app and capture leads automatically on-the-go from website, social media channels, and other online and offline sources.

 You can easily import them from various sources or manually enter them.
 The marketing team can structure those leads, and the lead scores can be automatically assigned as different levels at the sales funnel further details to each lead.
 The Salesforce process includes:

 - Automatically capturing leads – Just use the web properties, social media, and SEM campaigns to find out the potential users looking for your products and services.
 Marketers can use the web-to-lead input forms to get the contact information of prospective customers and use Twitter or Facebook pages to convert your followers into leads.

 - Import bulk leads – You can get leads from excel sheets or through email applications and import it bulk on to Salesforce CRM using applications like ACT as offered by Flossum.com.